6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

 | 4       | 24.01/25.0 |
 | 5       | 25.0/25.0  |

 **Note**: You must pass all derby test cases to receive a speedup score and receive points.
 If you pass all derby test cases, but do not pass every correctness test case in Phases 3/4, your score will be capped at 10/25 regardless of your speedup.
-It is recommended that you submit to the Derby server regularly and check your Phase 3 and 4 correctness with the Phase 5 (Correctness) autograder.
+It is recommended that you submit to the Derby server regularly and check your Phase 3-5 correctness with the Phase 5 (Correctness) autograder.

 ## Submission